recordingpreservation/nrpf-website/donate.md

 # Other ways to give

-For larger donations, or to avoid processing fees, please consider bank transfer or check.
+For larger donations, or to avoid processing fees, please consider sending a check or bank transfer.
 To facilitate proper acknowledgement for our records and tax purposes, please ensure that you share contact information to NRPF.